jesmarsc/personal-website/src/markdown/kubeko-v2.md

 - **Ant Design (UI Framework)**: Used for out of the box table components.
 - **Formik (Form Handler)**: Creates form components.

 Like the capstone, the user can upload a YAML file representing the resource they want to create on their desired Kubernetes cluster.
-This request is then sent to the Node.js back-end that forwards
+This request is then sent to the Node.js back-end that forwards it to the Kubernetes cluster.

 ###Back-end
 The back-end consists of Firebase and a Node.js proxy server.